nightscout/trio-docs/docs/EN/settings/configuration/preferences/Open-iAPS.md

-# Open-iAPS
+# Trio

 ## Glucose Units
 Allows you to toggle between mmol/L and mg/dL blood glucose units.

 ## Remote Control
-Allows for remote control of open-iAPS using Nightscout.
+Allows for remote control of open-trio using Nightscout.

 :::{caution}
 **Duplicate Delivery Risk**